chenzhaiyu/abspy/README.md

 mamba install sage
 ```

-For Windows users, consider building SageMath from source or install all other dependencies into a [pre-built SageMath environment](https://doc.sagemath.org/html/en/installation/binary.html).
+For Windows users, you may have to build SageMath from source or install all other dependencies into a [pre-built SageMath environment](https://doc.sagemath.org/html/en/installation/binary.html).

 ### Install abspy